W3SRotterdam/GCS/README.md

 # W3S GCS
-Google Custom Search plugin for Umbraco v7.x
+Google Custom Search plugin for Umbraco v7.x (branch: umbraco-v7) and v8.x (branch: master)

 ## About
 This project was started since Google has announced that they will discontinue their Site Search service as of april 2018.
 As an alternative this plugin for Umbraco uses the Google Custom Search API to retrieve search results and display them on a page.